spontoreau/PowerBI.Api.Client/README.md

 ## Getting started

-To configure the PowerBI Api Client you must use the configuration section.
-Add it to the .config :
+To configure the PowerBI Api Client you can use the configuration section.
+Just add it to the .config :

 ```xml
 <?xml version="1.0" encoding="utf-8"?>